VirgilSecurity/virgil-sdk-php/docs/keys.md

 > **Note:**

-> Run the script in the first place to generate Private and Public key's.
-Optionaly you can specify password for Private Key.
+> Run the script to generate Virgil Private and Public Keys.
+If you prefer, you can specify a password for the Private Key.
-If you did this then you have to use it everywhere for `VIRGIL_PRIVATE_KEY_PASSWORD` variable and replace this with your password.
-If you didn't this then please skip using of `VIRGIL_PRIVATE_KEY_PASSWORD` variable in each eaxmple and remove it from the each action invocation.
+If you chose to specify a password for the Private Key then you have to use it everywhere for the `VIRGIL_PRIVATE_KEY_PASSWORD` variable and replace this with your password.
+If you didn't specify the Private Key, then please skip using the `VIRGIL_PRIVATE_KEY_PASSWORD` variable in each eaxmple and remove it from the each action invocation.

 ```php
 <?php